Latest strategy and action plan

 Image: Freya Hjorvarsdottir | DOC

-There is an open consultation on the latest strategy, Te Kaweka Takohaka mō te Hoiho, and Te Mahere Rima Tau, the action plan for hoiho.
+A consultation has been held on the latest strategy proposal.
+This was detailed in Te Kaweka Takohaka mō te Hoiho, and Te Mahere Rima Tau, a supporting action plan.

-The consultation will help to make sure the strategy includes the full range of impacts faced by hoiho, and the actions needed to address them.
+The feedback will help to make sure the strategy includes the full range of impacts faced by hoiho, and the actions needed to address them.

 About the partnership